nycmeshnet/nycmesh.net/content/docs/howto/nsm5-flash.md

 ---
-title: "Flashing Nanostation M5 with NYC Mesh Firmware"
+title: "Flashing NanoStation M5 with NYC Mesh Firmware"
+aliases: [/download/]
 ---

 Don't forget to read our [FAQ](https://nycmesh.net/faq) on the main site.